AI in Marketing: Tools, Strategies & Best Practices 2026

 - Measure results and build a KPI dashboard

-- Document best practices and share them within the team.
+- Document best practices and share them in the team

 - Continuous optimization based on data

-Practical tipDon't start with all tools at once.
-Introduce one tool at a time, measure its impact, and then decide if it's worthwhile.
-This will help you avoid tool overload and maximize team adoption.
+Practical tip: Do not start with all tools at once.
+Introduce one tool after another, measure the impact and then decide whether it is worth it.
+This way you avoid tool overload and maximize adoption in the team.

-Social media marketing is one of the areas where artificial intelligence offers the greatest practical benefits.
-From automated content planning and AI-powered image generation to intelligent community interaction, AI tools are transforming the way companies in the DACH region manage their social media presence.
+Social media marketing is one of the areas where artificial intelligence delivers the greatest practical benefit.
+From automated content planning through AI-supported image generation to intelligent community interaction – AI tools transform the way companies in the DACH region manage their social media presence.

 The status quo: AI use in social media marketing

-Each social media platform has its own requirements regarding content format, length, and tone.
+Each social media platform has its own requirements for content format, length and tone.
 AI tools can automatically generate and adapt platform-specific content.

 LinkedIn (B2B focus in the DACH region):